Board of Directors

 - Maribel H. Fraser, Director of Information Technology, AT&T, retired

-- Juliana Gallin, Author and Ask a Scientist Creator
+- Juliana Gallin, Founder of the Ask a Scientist lecture series

 - Kendra Kramlich, Science Enthusiast and Investment Advisor